2014 Belgian Grand Prix: Race

 The race began from a standing start at 14:00 Central European Summer Time (UTC+02:00).
 The weather at the start was dry with dark clouds, and some rain had fallen.
 The air temperature was between 13 and 15 C and the track temperature from 21 and 31 C; forecasts on Sunday predicted rain to fall but not with the same intensity as on Saturday.
 Every driver, except for Sutil, began on the soft compound tyres.
 The soft compound tyre was predicted to be 13 seconds faster over 15 laps and degradation rate research prompted most teams to make two pit stops for their drivers.
 As the Ferrari mechanics were about to start Alonso's car on the grid, it failed to respond because its battery had been emptied for unspecified reasons.
 They retrieved a jump-start battery from their garage and used it on his car, giving Alonso a five-second time penalty taken at his first pit stop since Ferrari broke a regulation mandating all team personnel to vacate the track 15 seconds before the start of the formation lap.
 Alonso's mechanics completed the installation of the spare battery before the last car passed him, allowing him to start from fourth.

 Although he stopped slightly outside of his grid slot and reversed to find a good angle, Hamilton used his teammate Rosberg's slower start to lead into the La Source hairpin.
-Vettel out-braked Rosberg on the left and passed him going uphill towards Eau Rouge corner putting himself between the two Mercedes.
+Vettel braked later than Rosberg on the inside and passed him going uphill towards Eau Rouge corner putting himself between the two Mercedes.
 He deployed 160 hp of electrical energy on the Kemmel Straight as Hamilton attempted to prevent Vettel from clinging onto his slipstream by defending on the right, encouraging Vettel to steer left and he out-braked Hamilton on cold tyres.
 He locked his tyres and used the run-off area to rejoin the track in third, behind Rosberg but ahead of Ricciardo.
 Elsewhere, Bianchi and Grosjean made contact at the exit to the La Source hairpin, puncturing Bianchi's right-rear tyre and forcing him into the pit lane for a replacement wheel.
 At the end of the first lap, Hamilton led his teammate Rosberg by half a second, with Vettel third.
 Alonso and Ricciardo were fourth and fifth.
-Maldonado became the first driver to retire from the Grand Prix with a suspected exhaust failure causing smoke to emit from the rear of his car on lap two.
+Maldonado became the first driver to retire from the race with a suspected exhaust failure causing smoke to emit from the rear of his car on lap two.